JosephClay/xaja-js/README.md

-xaja
+xaja-js
 ====

 A micro ajax library base on [qwest](https://github.com/pyrsmk/qwest) but with a [jquery](http://api.jquery.com/jQuery.ajax/) api, and progress checking.

+`npm install xaja-js`

-~1.94KB minified and gzipped
+~2KB minified and gzipped

 Examples
 ----